Concepts → Call of Cthulhu success bands

 Call of Cthulhu success bands — the d100 has six outcomes, not two

 BRP roll-under percentile checks produce one of six discrete outcomes off a single d100: critical, extreme, hard, regular, fail, fumble.
 The success-side bands are a clean cumulative ladder with closed-form ratios — extreme is exactly one-fifth of regular, hard is exactly one-half — for any canonical CoC skill (multiples of 5).
 The one wrinkle worth pinning: the fumble band has a discontinuity at skill 50.
-Fumble probability JUMPS from 2/100 at S=49 to 5/100 at S=50 — the only place in the entire skill range where raising your skill raises your catastrophic-failure rate.
+Fumble probability DROPS from 5/100 at S=49 to 1/100 at S=50 — a 5× decrease that rewards crossing into trained-skill territory.

 The short answer